sanjayy-j/Fire-extinguisher-detector/README.md

 ## 🤖 Model & Training

 ### Model
-I used **YOLOv8n** (the "nano" version) by Ultralytics.
+I used **YOLOv8n** (the "nano" version) by Ultrallitics.
 I chose this model because it offers an excellent balance of high speed and strong accuracy, making it perfect for potential real-time applications.
 The model was fine-tuned on the custom dataset for **50 epochs**.

 ### Training Environment
 * **Platform:** Google Colab